Stable Matching: Dealing with Changes in Preferences: Results

+Now, consider the fractional matching $M = \frac{1}{2}(M_A^1 + M_A^2) = \frac{1}{2}(M_B^1 + M_B^2)$.
+Since $M$ is a convex combination of stable matchings under both $A$ and $B$, it is a feasible solution to LP~\ref{eq:lp_multi}.
+Furthermore, $M$ is the unique solution to the LP in this instance.

+Therefore, the robust stable matching polytope is a singleton fractional point, showing that the polytope is not integral in general for $(2,2)$ instances. \end{proof}

-The results from this section extend from two instances to multiple instances.
-Let $A_1, A_2, \ldots, A_k $ be $k$ stable matching instances which are all $(1,n)$, i.e., $n-1$ of the $n$ workers have the same preference profiles in all of them.
-Then \begin{theorem} $\calL' = \Mc_{A_1} \cap \Mc_{A_2} \cap \ldots \cap \Mc_{A_k}$ is a sublattice of each of $\Lc_{A_i}$.
-The LP formulation can be used to find stable matchings in $\calL'$ and the worker and firm optimal matchings can be found in polynomial time. \end{theorem}
+All the results from this section extend to more than two instances.
+Let $(A_1, A_2, \ldots, A_k)$ be a robust stable matching instance that is $(1,n)$, i.e., $n-1$ of the $n$ workers have identical preference profiles across all instances.
+Then:

+\begin{restatable}{theorem}{nmultiple} ${}^\dagger$ For a $(1,n)$ robust stable matching instance $(A_1, A_2, \ldots, A_k)$ with $k \geq 2$, with the same worker changing preferences across instances, the set $\calL' = \mathcal{M}_{A_1} \cap \mathcal{M}_{A_2} \cap \ldots \cap \mathcal{M}_{A_k}$ forms a sublattice of each of the lattices $\Lc_{A_i}$.
+The LP formulation can be used to find the matchings in $\calL'$, and the worker-optimal and firm-optimal robust stable matchings can be computed in polynomial time.
+Furthermore, if the instances are also $(0,n)$, then Birkhoff's partial order generating $\Lc'$ can be computed efficiently, and its matchings can be enumerated with polynomial delay. \end{restatable}